Muturi1999/alx-project-nexus/README.md

 2. **CDN Integration** - Implement proper image and asset delivery
 3. **Monitoring & Analytics** - Add error tracking and user behavior analytics
 4. **CI/CD Pipeline** - Implement automated testing and deployment

----

-**Ready to start your ALX learning journey?** Follow the setup steps above and you'll have a fully functional bookstore showcasing modern frontend development practices in minutes! 🚀

-*This project represents the practical application of ALX ProDev Frontend Engineering concepts.
-Continue building, learning, and sharing your knowledge with the ALX community!*